Home

 When it comes to Bitcoin, there is no official definition for dust because each software implementation (or client) may assume a different threshold.
 The Bitcoin Core defines dust as any transaction output that is lower than the transaction fees, which leads to the concept of dust limit.

 Technically speaking, the dust limit is calculated according to the size of inputs and outputs, which normally computes to 546 satoshis for regular Bitcoin transactions (non-SegWit), and 294 satoshis for native SegWit transactions.
-This means that any regular transaction equal to or smaller than 546 satoshis will be considered spam and are likely to be rejected by the validating nodes.
+This means that any regular transaction equal to or smaller than 546 satoshis will be considered spam and is likely to be rejected by the validating nodes.

 Malicious actors realized that cryptocurrency users don't pay much attention to these tiny amounts showing up in their wallet addresses.
 So they began "dusting" a large number of addresses by sending a few satoshis to them (i.e., a small amount of LTC, BTC or other cryptocurrencies).
 After dusting different addresses, the next step of a dusting attack involves a combined analysis of those addresses in an attempt to identify which ones belong to the same crypto wallet.

 The goal is to eventually link the dusted addresses and wallets to their respective companies or individuals.
-If successful, the attackers may use this knowledge against their targets, either through elaborated phishing attacks or cyber-extortion threats.
+If successful, the attackers may use this knowledge against their targets, either through elaborate phishing attacks or cyber-extortion threats.

 Dust attacks were initially performed on the Bitcoin network, but they are also happening with Litecoin, BNB, and other cryptocurrencies.
 This is possible because most cryptocurrencies are running on top of a traceable and public blockchain.